 The chart is based on the bills Bennet has sponsored and cosponsored from Jan 3, 2017 to Nov 17, 2022.
 See full analysis methodology.

 Michael Bennet sits on the following committees:

-Bennet was the primary sponsor of 3 bills that were enacted:
+Bennet was the primary sponsor of 13 bills that were enacted.
+The most recent include:

 Bennet sponsors bills primarily in these issue areas:

 Public Lands and Natural Resources (24%) Health (20%) Taxation (16%) Government Operations and Politics (10%) Education (9%) Science, Technology, Communications (8%) Energy (6%) Agriculture and Food (6%)